Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Priority Fee Ordering

+As in the main text, we allow multiple non-interacting opportunities.
+The aggregate value of the opportunities created by user gas in sub-block $i$ is assumed to be proportional to the amount of user gas in that sub-block, and is given by

+This is the sub-block analogue of the assumption that total opportunity value scales with included user gas.
+Only this aggregate value matters for the spam equilibrium.
+Indeed, if sub-block $i$ contains opportunities $\ell$ with values $r_\ell$, then for any fixed spam volume the expected captured value is the sum of the expected captured values of the individual opportunities.
+Thus, by linearity of expectation, multiple non-interacting opportunities in the same sub-block are equivalent to a single aggregate opportunity of value $R_i(\mathbf{S};\gpu)$.

-\parhead{Top and second top sub-blocks.} Given $S_1$ spam transactions in the top sub-block, the opportunity is captured with probability $S_1/(S_1+1)$, by the same argument as in \cref{subsec:equilibrium-random}.
-The expected utility of spam in the top sub-block is therefore
+\parhead{Top and second top sub-blocks.} Given $S_1$ spam transactions in the top sub-block, each opportunity created in that sub-block is captured by spam in the same sub-block with probability $S_1/(S_1+1)$.
+This is the same relative-ordering argument as in \cref{subsec:equilibrium-random}, applied to each opportunity separately.
+By linearity of expectation over all opportunities created in the top sub-block, the aggregate expected utility of spam in the top sub-block is